 This will fund tree planting and long term care of the new woodland.

-We have an opportunity to transform Norfolk’s landscape - offering varied habitats for important wildlife as well as a place of beauty for people to enjoy.
+We want to transform Norfolk’s landscape, offering varied habitats for important wildlife as well as a place of beauty for people to enjoy.

 Credit: Matthew Roberts / WTML